gravity-doc/gravity-doc.github.io/index.md

 1. **Click**.
 To contribute,   click the [edit](https://github.com/gravity-doc/gravity-doc.github.io/edit/master/index.md) button :pencil: on the upper right of the page you feel like editing.
 Every document page is editable.
 This will bring you to the source files on github.
 You may will need to login to github to proceed.
 Once logged-in, a fork of the document repository will be created under your own account, so that you can edit it in whatever way you like.

 2. **Edit**.
-Edit the page to contribute useful staff.
+Edit the page to contribute useful stuff.
 Check [here](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github/basic-writing-and-formatting-syntax) or the existing source pages for help with the syntax.

 3. **Commit**.
 Finish the editing by leaving a commit message, describing what you have done.